andreas-lehn/stm32/README.md

 STM32 devices are amazing: They are cheap and powerful.
 They use state-of-the-art Cortex-M processors which makes it fun to program them.

-In this repository are a collection of projects that I have done with STM32 board.
+In this repository are a collection of projects that I have done with STM32 boards.
-My favorite board - because it is so cheap and powerful - is the Nucleo 32 with an STM32F103C 8Tx device.
+My favorite board - because it is so cheap and powerful - is the Nucleo 32 with an STM32F103C8Tx device.

 Development Approach